Daniel Koßmann

 Project Description

 The Belt and Road Initiative (BRI) has been mostly understood as a geopolitical and geoeconomic initiative.
 It is overlooked that China also accumulates geocultural power through it.
 Cultural cooperation has played a major role in Sino-African relations since the first action plans of the Forum on China-Africa-Cooperation (FOCAC) were adopted in 2000.
 I would like to elaborate through my research the role of the Confucius Institutes as a cultural arm of the BRI.
-To this end, I will focus on the role of Confucius Institutes in Dar es Salaam and Nairobi.
-I will examine how the balance of power in the cultural field of the two East African metropolises has been renegotiated since the establishment of the Confucius Institutes.
+To this end, I will focus on the role of Confucius Institutes in Dar es Salaam.
+I will examine how the balance of power in the cultural field of the East African metropolis has been renegotiated since the establishment of the Confucius Institutes.

 Vita